edheltzel/flightdeck-esbuild/README.md

 > **PLEASE NOTE:** This feature does add a little overhead to the initial build process.

-If you would rather not include this feature just set `useImageTransform: false`  in `.eleventy.js` and you're good to go.
+If you would rather not include this feature just set `useImageDirTransform: false`  in `.eleventy.js` and you're good to go.

 All Eleventy configuration options are available, see the [Eleventy Docs](https://www.11ty.dev/docs/config/) for more information.